 Detroit's main street is named Woodward Avenue, supposedly meaning "toward the woods".
 However, it and many other streets in Detroit were given their names by Augustus Woodward, who was Chief Justice of the Michigan Territory at the time, and was responsible for redesigning the city after a big fire burned it down in 1805.
 (His grandiose scheme was ultimately not implemented for lack of funds and population, but not before five of his planned major avenues were built.)note They are today Woodward, Jefferson, Grand River, Michigan, and Gratiot Avenues; Jefferson runs parallel to the Detroit River; Woodward is perpendicular to Jefferson; Grand River and Michigan split the area between Woodward and West Jefferson into thirds, with Grand River running along an old Indian trail that leads to Lansing (the state capital), Grand Rapids (the second-largest city), and Muskegon, while Michigan Avenue ultimately takes you to Chicago; Gratiot Avenue bisects the area between Woodward and East Jefferson.

 Non-country example: Roman emperors Gaius Julius Caesar and Augustus got their names added to the Julian Calendar as months (July and August), replacing the previous names (Quintilis and Sextilis respectively).note Contrary to popular belief, they did not add new months, thereby "explaining" why September, October, November, and December seem to say "seventh month, eighth month, ninth month, tenth month" when they are months 9, 10, 11, and 12; rather, the Romans changed their New Year from 1 March to 1 January sometime around the beginning of the second century BCE—about 100-150 years before Caesar.
 The beginning of the civil year—when the term of the consul began—was made 1 January in 153 BCE; this appears to reflect a previous change in the reckoning of New Year's festivities for social and religious purposes at least a generation earlier.
+Some records indicate that the Romans did at some point have a ten-month calendar, and that January and February were added to the end of the year to get it to line up better, but all of those records claim that was the work of the semi-legendary second King of Rome Numa Pompilius in the seventh century BCE.
 Subsequent Roman emperors tried to do the same, renaming other months after themselves (and sometimes after previous emperors as well), but no other changes lasted beyond their deaths.